 Side room investigation will include a urine dipstick to check for any signs of urinary tract infection.

 Your doctor will discuss the most common causes of bedwetting.
 It is important to remember that your child does not have control over the bedwetting problem.
 Bedwetting can be a very complicated matter and is often investigated by a specialist team.
 This may include a psychologist, urologist, paediatrician and psychiatrist.

 Treatment depends on the cause.
 It is important for parents to realise that bedwetting as such is not a surgical condition unless there is an underlying condition that leads to bedwetting.
 Treating bedwetting usually requires medication and behaviour modification therapy (like alarm therapy).
 Psychological and psychiatric intervention is therefore required.
 Medication like desmopressin, together with behaviour therapy are the treatment of choice.
 Expect your doctor to refer you to a specialist team.

 Read: Bedwetting stems from physical causes, not psychological

-Bedwetting can be a very distressing problem, but is is important to understand that your child has no control over the episodes.
-Punishment of any sort will only worsens the problem.
+Bedwetting can be a very distressing problem, but it is important to understand that your child has no control over the episodes.
+Punishment of any sort will only worsen the problem.